ilia-js/iliatech/README.md

 - I've been working for [SteppeChange](https://steppechange.com/) (USA, Palo-Alto) for the last two years

-- I have bachelors degree in mathimatics and system programming
+- I have bachelors degree in mathematics and system programming